PlusAlphaConsulting/GenerateThumbnails/README.md

 author: xpouyat
 ---

-# Generates thumbnails for a video using Azure Functions
+# An Azure function that generates thumbnails from a video

 This Visual Studio 2022 / VS Code Solution exposes an Azure Function that create thumbnail(s) using ffmpeg.